SergeDmi/ConfocalGN/README.md

 The PSF deviations can be obtained from PSF simulating software(e.g. Huygens/Icy) or from analysis of experimental data (e.g. with Huygens/Mosaic)

-3A - A noise distribution NOISE
-3A - A signal value SIG
+3A - A noise distribution NOISE and a signal value SIG    -- or
-or

 3B - A sample image (array or image name) SAMPLE for the program to derive NOISE and SIG
     ConfocalGN segments the image (using a default or user-provided segmentation function) The pixels above the threshold are considered as signal, the others as background